Ben-Karr/Ben-Karr.github.io/README.md

 _Image Recognition | Siamese Neural Net | Deep Learning | CNNs | kaggle | fastai | torch | pandas_
 [![Shopee example](assets/shopee_example.png)](https://github.com/Ben-Karr/Shopee-PriceMatch)
 _Decide whether two images describe the same item or not._
-This problem is often encountered in online retail: if you can _automatically_ decide whether an image of a product your competitor offers is the same as yours, you can adjust the price of yours and gain an advantage.
-The advantage of the SiameseImage class is, that for every epoch, every image gets paired with a different image to augment the dataset and prevent overfitting.
+This problem is often encountered in online retail: if you can _automatically_ decide whether an image of a product your competitor offers is the same as yours, you can adjust the price of yours and gain an edge.
+The advantage of the SiameseImage class is, that for every epoch, every image gets paired with a different image (instead of pairing the image once for all training) to augment the dataset and prevent overfitting.
 In this project I refined the fastai SiameseImage class and DataLoader method, to make use of a given dataframe that contains the items labels and speed up the dataloading process.

 ## [RoboML](https://github.com/Ben-Karr/RoboML)
 _Image Classification | Data Collection/Preparation | Deep Learning | CNNs | fastai | pandas | ipywidgets | matplotlib_